openlibhums/janeway/docs/source/editor/review.rst

 .. figure:: ../nstatic/review_author_consumption.gif

-You can also edit review form answers to ensure they do not identify te reviewer.
+You can also edit review form answers to ensure they do not identify the reviewer.
 The author will see the edited version, the system will retain the original.

 Decision Helper
 -----------------